medcomdk/MedComLandingPage/docs/index.md

 ## 3 Test and certification
 Before using the implemented standard in a production environment to exchange patient data, it must be tested and certified by MedCom to ensure it fulfils the requirements.
 In addition to the usual <a href="https://www.medcom.dk/standarder/testcenter" target="_blank">MedCom test setup</a> with a self test and live test, <a href="https://touchstone.aegis.net/touchstone/" target="_blank">TouchStone</a> is used as a tool to validate FHIR messages sent in different use cases.

 TouchStone describes an infrastructure that allows for automated tests against HL7 FHIR.
 For each FHIR standard MedCom will develope testscripts,that will be available on Touchstone.
-Thease test scripts can be used  both during implementation and as a part of the test and certification, which is helpful to automate the testing. <br>
+Thease test scripts can be used both during implementation and as a part of the test and certification. <br>
 [Click here to get started with TouchStone](assets/documents/TouchStoneGettingStarted.md)
 <p>&nbsp;</p>